erikthedeveloper/OneTimeNote/README.md

     "note_url":"https://localhost/note/GMwQTOcANV5kDpXc/nD8R3M05pE2Cynx4"
 }
 ```
-**The 'email' property isn't necessary but can be used to send the note creator an e-mail once the note is requested and destroyed*
+_The 'email' property isn't required but can be used to send the note creator an e-mail once the note is requested and destroyed_

 How to retrieve a note
 --------------